QIWI-API/payments-docs/_intro_en.html.md

 When integration on your side is completed, we turn your ID to production mode.
 In the production mode cards are debited.

-**You don't need to re-release the API access key when you go into production mode.
-However, if you change the permanent URL for notifications from a test notification (such as a https://your-shop-test.ru/callbacks) to a production one (such as https://your-shop-prod.ru/callbacks), you need to release a new API access key.**
+**You don't need to re-release the API access key when you go into production mode**.

+If necessary, change the permanent URL for notifications from a test notification (such as `https://your-shop-test.ru/callbacks`) to a production one (such as `https://your-shop-prod.ru/callbacks`) in your [Account Profile](https://kassa.qiwi.com/service/core/merchants?).

 <aside class="notice">
 The API access key, linked to a certain <code>siteId</code>, works for all payment methods enabled for this ID.